johan-rain/photo-api/README.md

 * All passwords must be salted and hashed.
 * All received data must be sanitized and validated.
 * All endpoints for photos and albums must require authentication.

+### Gonna be alot of commits in a short amount of time.